cpbotha/cpbotha.github.io/content/posts/2019/whv-176-cycle-of-life/index.md

 </figcaption>
 </figure>

 P.S.
-The [Weekly Head Voices was *born* in the afterglow of Lowlands 2009](/2009/08/29/starting-today-head-voices-every-week/).
+The [Weekly Head Voices series was *born* in the afterglow of Lowlands 2009](/2009/08/29/starting-today-head-voices-every-week/).

 # Celebration.